hanwenzhang123/fullstack-note/03-note/README.md

 - `new` makes the this variable point to the newly created object and returning a reference to that memory.

 #### constructor
-- The constructors are used to initialize the instance variable of a class or, create objects
+- gets called when we create an instance of a class, used to initialize the instance variable of a class or create objects
 - things you want to assign to your attributes within your class
 - no setter just getter for immutability